Globasa-Team/xwexi-pages-zola/_index.eng.md

 ## Learn Globasa

-The best way to learn Globasa is to start with [Lesson 1](/darsu/01) of Globasa Lessons for Beginners.
+The best way to learn Globasa is to start with [Lesson 1] (/darsu/01) of Globasa Lessons for Beginners.

-If you prefer, you may dive into Globasa's complete grammar [here](/gramati).
+If you prefer, you may dive into Globasa's complete grammar [here] (/gramati).